 High quality royalty free music can be hard to find.
-After all, with so many licensing laws, it can be incredibly discouraging trying to find a cleared track for next project.
+After all, with so many licensing laws, it can be incredibly discouraging trying to find a cleared track for your next project.

-Music licensing can be very confusing to the layperson, especially royalty-free licensing.
+Music licensing can be very confusing to the layman, especially royalty-free licensing.
 Even on user-friendly platforms like SoundCloud, it can be hard to find or publish royalty-free assets without knowing a few key details.

 Rest assured, royalty free Soundcloud does exist.
 In this article, we'll share how you can find royalty free music on the platform to use for sampling or background music in your YouTube videos or other content.
 We'll also give an overview on the different Creative Commons license types so that you can truly understand which tracks are copyright free.

 In short, sometimes.
 Soundcloud allows users to upload music with a wide range of terms, including those under a Creative Commons license, some of which are royalty free.
 In order to find royalty free music, you need to filter by this license type on Soundcloud and confirm that the song in question is truly royalty free.

 As a Soundcloud user, it's important to understand that not all tracks on the platform constitute as royalty free music.
 Before you create with a song or find background music for your next project, you need to understand how these terms work to begin with.
 From there, you'll be able to spot royalty free music on your own.